jflater/Ederson-hpc/README.md

 0_2_155pb_test.fa_forward
 TATCGTGGTTTGCACTGTG
 ```
-So, the name of each line is from sys.argv [0], I think it needs to be some portion of fname from the first function....
 # Work on complement for each primer:

 ```python
 """Find reverse complement of reverse primer, print forward primer"""
 # Input file should be in .fa format, with both forward and reverse primer